How to implement effective organizational change

 Unfortunately, it’s all too common for these changes to fall short.
-Last year Towers Watson1 reported that only 25 percent of companies could sustain long-term gain from their change management initiatives.
+Last year Towers Watson reported that only 25 percent of companies could sustain long-term gains from their change management initiatives.

 Reasons for this vary: the status quo is too entrenched, priorities are in conflict, funding and resources are lacking, etc. Where do these barriers correspond, in terms of staff?
 Oftentimes, the bottlenecks start at the top.
 And these are the people tasked with implementing changes.

 The fact that changes so often fail to take root doesn’t suggest that managers and supervisors are somehow dropping the ball.
 Rather it suggests that change management is a heavy, complicated lift.